kleinfreund/kleinfreund.de/src/pages/resume.md

 ### Sendcloud B.V.

-2019 – Present<br>
+July 2019 – Present<br>
 Eindhoven, Netherlands

 - **Senior front-end developer**<br>
   Full-time<br>
   January 2021 – Present

-  At Sendcloud, I worked in several teams on pretty much all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, the hiring process, and onboarding and mentoring of new front-end developers.
+  At Sendcloud, I worked in several teams on all frontend-related aspects of the platform including feature development, internationalization, API design, technical writing, general maintenance, hiring, and onboarding/mentoring of front-end developers.

   I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application.

-  For well over a year, I’m now a part of the development department’s checkout team.
+  Now, I’m part of the development department’s checkout team.
 There, I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
-Besides the general involvement in the front-end development process, I’m responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.
+I’m developing the third party script responsible for rendering a custom shipping method UI in a merchant’s shop.
+I’m also responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.

   Technologies: HTML, CSS, JavaScript (Vue.js)